pangafu/LeelaMasterWeight/README.md

 3. Balance training.

-   The exist go sgf game is almost 80% end before 200 step, so the traning data is poor after 200 step.
-So I sampling more at ending game to balance traning.
+   The 80%  exist go sgf is end before 200 step, so the traning data is poor after 200 step.
+I sampling more at ending game to balance traning.

 It highly recommend use OZ-serial network with @alreadydone komi version leelazero branch, such as: